JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/VISUAL-STANDARDS.md

 ## Summary

-Our stringent documentation standards ensure that ForgeBoard NX presents a consistent, professional, and patriotic image that reflects our commitment to data sovereignty and security.
+Our stringent documentation standards ensure that ForgeBoard presents a consistent, professional, and patriotic image that reflects our commitment to data sovereignty and security.
 These standards aren't optional—they're an essential part of our mission to deliver secure, compliant, and visually distinctive documentation that stands out in the federal space.

 <div style="text-align: center; margin: 30px 0; font-size: 20px; color: #0C2677; font-weight: bold; border-top: 2px solid #B22234; border-bottom: 2px solid #B22234; padding: 15px; background-color: #F8FAFF; box-shadow: 0 2px 4px rgba(0,0,0,0.08);">
-ForgeBoard NX – Setting the standard for federal documentation excellence
+ForgeBoard – Setting the standard for federal documentation excellence
 </div>

-*ForgeBoard NX — Own your data.
+*ForgeBoard — Own your data.
 Guard your freedom.
 Build Legendary.* 🦅✨